fuckyoustan/fuckyoustan/README.md

-# Yo, I'm fuckyoustan 👋
+# Yo, I'm Stan 👋

 > College kid.
-Android tinkerer.
 Gamer at heart, coder by accident.

 ## About Me
 Sup!
 I'm just your regular student who takes Android modding way too seriously (but not really).
 If I'm not messing with configs or breaking stuff, I’m probably grinding some games—because let’s be real, life without games is like Android without root: boring as hell.